RISC-V · RV32IM · single-issue · FPGA-grounded

 Most LLM benchmarks have a fixed ceiling.
 SWE-bench tops out at 100% issue-resolution.
 Multiple-choice evals approach 99%.
 Once a model lands at the ceiling, every subsequent model gets the same score, and the benchmark stops being useful for tracking capability.

 Empirically: the current best is 525.04 iter/s, +85.6% over the V0 baseline core, and clear of the VexRiscv human reference.
-Each successive batch of reps has produced at least one design that beats the prior record.
-The curve has not plateaued.
+There is no theoretical ceiling, and within current budgets the curve has not saturated.

 Trajectory

-Fitness over rounds — best rep per model
+Fitness over rounds, best rep per model

-300 400 500 R0 R5 R10 R15 baseline 283 VexRiscv 370 Best fitness so far Round (1 hypothesis × 3 slots each) gpt-5_5_xhigh 525 at R15 gpt-5_4_xhigh 514 at R15 gpt-5_5_high 462 at R15 gpt-5_5_medium 432 at R15 kimi-k2_6 396 at R15 gemini-3_1-pro 355 at R15
+300 400 500 R0 R5 R10 R15 baseline 283 VexRiscv 370 Best fitness so far Round (1 hypothesis × 3 slots each) gpt-5_5_xhigh 525 at R15 gpt-5_6-terra 516 at R15 gpt-5_4_xhigh 514 at R15 gpt-5_6-luna 481 at R15 gpt-5_6-sol 471 at R15 gpt-5_5_high 462 at R15 gpt-5_5_medium 432 at R15 kimi-k2_6 396 at R15 gpt-5_4-mini 396 at R15 gemini-3_5-flash 359 at R15 gemini-3_1-pro 355 at R15

 Running max of CoreMark fitness across the 15 hypothesis rounds for each model's best-performing rep. Lines step up when a winning hypothesis lands and stay flat otherwise.
 VexRiscv's human-reference fitness is the red dashed line; the baseline V0 core is the gray dashed line.